InfantEdward/realtime-agent/README.md

     python main.py
     ```

+## Running with Docker

+You can also run the app using Docker.
+Follow these steps:

+1. **Build the Docker image:**
+    ```sh
+    docker build -t realtime-agent .
+    ```

+2. **Run the Docker container:**
+    ```sh
+    docker run -p 8000:8000 --env-file .env realtime-agent
+    ```

+3. **Run the Docker container with a volume for logs:**
+    ```sh
+    docker run -p 8000:8000 --env-file .env -v $(pwd)/logs:/app/logs realtime-agent
+    ```

+## Using the Browser Frontend

+Once the app is running, open your browser and navigate to `http://localhost:8000`.
+You will see the Realtime Agent App interface with the following controls:

+1. **Start Session:** Click the "Start Session" button to initiate a new session.
+The session ID will be displayed.
+2. **Stop Session:** Click the "Stop Session" button to end the current session.
+3. **Start/Stop Recording:** Click the "Start Recording" button to begin recording audio.
+The button will change to "Stop Recording" while recording is active.
+Click it again to stop recording.

+The transcriptions will be displayed in real-time in the "Transcript" section, and TTS playback will be scheduled automatically.

 ## Customizing the Tools

-You can easily customize the tools available to the agent by modifying the `TOOL_LIST` in the `main.py` file.
-If you need to create custom tools, ensure they have a docstring and follow the format of the `obtener_clima` function in `user_tools.py`.
+You can easily customize the tools available to the agent by modifying the `TOOL_LIST` in the `app/config.py` file.
+If you need to create custom tools, ensure they have a docstring and follow the format of the `obtener_clima` function in `app/user_tools.py`.
 The first part of the docstring should be the description of the tool, followed by a "------" separating that description and the description of every input argument.

 ### Example: